antonfirsov/docs/2020/08-Aug/net-vs-tools-survey/net-vs-tools-survey.md

 * Build times for your solution
 * Behavior of various tooling windows
 * Behavior of various parts of Visual Studio when branching with source control
-* etc.
+* and others

-The team tracks metrics like this and constantly improves them over time.
+The team tracks metrics like this with the goal to improve them over time.

 ## How to help

 As mentioned, we're doing some planning on what to tackle next.
-Things like quality and performance improvements are already on the table, and you can engage with the team [on GitHub](https://github.com/dotnet/project-system) if you'd like to get more involved.
-If you have an idea for a new feature or enhancement, feel free to file an issue!
+Quality and performance improvements are already on the table and you can engage with the team [on GitHub](https://github.com/dotnet/project-system).
+If you have an idea for a new feature or enhancement, feel free to [file an issue](https://github.com/dotnet/project-system/issues/new)!

 [Take the survey](https://www.surveymonkey.com/r/QW9BNYL)